Topics, T

 Transverse Gauge in General Relativity > see gauge.

-* Idea: A compact spacelike 2-surface without boundary, such that both families of null geodesics orthogonal to it (incoming and outgoing) converge, for each point on the surface; Used in singularity theorems.
+* Idea: A compact spacelike 2-surface without boundary, such that both families of null geodesics orthogonal to it (incoming and outgoing) converge, for each point on the surface; It is used in the proof of singularity theorems.

 @ Related topics: Ellis GRG(03)gq [compact cosmology]; Dain CQG(04)gq/03 [as inner boundary for constraints].